 - Category: Main course

 - 1 pound of red kidney beans, rinsed, picked over, and soaked for at least 8 hours or overnight.
-(To soak, put beans in a large bowl and cover with about 8 cups of water.
-For alternate soaking methods, see Bon Appetite article “How to soak and cook dried beans“)
+(To soak, put beans in a large bowl and add water until it's 2 inches above the beans.
+Or use the quick soaking method).

-- 2 cups finely chopped onion (yellow or red)
+- 2 cups finely chopped yellow or red onion (2 medium onions)

 - 3 Bay leaves

-- 9-10 cups low salt chicken broth (I recommend Swanson's)
+- 9-10 cups low salt chicken broth or water (I recommend Swanson's)